B.S. American Education Studies

 PSYC 110 - General Psychology (4)

-A survey of the various fields of study comprising modern scientific psychology.
-The course examines the theories, research findings, and applications in each of the major areas of psychology, with the goal of providing students with practice information they can apply to their personal and professional lives.
+This course is a survey of the various fields of study comprising modern scientific psychology.
+We will examine the theories, research findings, and applications in each of the major areas of psychology, with the goal of providing students with practical information they can apply to their personal and professional lives.
 The topic areas covered in the course include learning and memory, motivation and emotion, human development, theories of personality, psychopathology, and social behavior.

 2 credits from the following types of courses: